Motues/Momo/src/content/blog/intro/publish-blog/en.md

 Article content can be written using Markdown format, supporting specific syntax.
 Refer to other sample articles for details.

 ## Special Pages

-For example, the About page is stored in `src/content/spec/about.md` and written using Markdown.
+For example, the About page is stored in the `src/content/spec/about/` folder.
+Similar to articles, it supports multiple languages and is written in Markdown.
 It will be rendered according to Markdown formatting and published to the `/about` route.

-Translated with DeepL.com (free version)